persteenolsen/wagtail-demo/README.md

 python manage.py collectstatic
 ```

-Note: The above command may not be needed as this Starter dont have a Django Admin backend

-## Check that Django is serving static files by URL
+## Check that Wagtail and Django is serving static files by URL

 Type the URL in your Browser after deployment to Vercel